account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

     # npm install
     # npm run dev   => it will launch it on http://localhost:8080/.
 Watch will be done automatically.
 NB: OpenServer must run too ????
 (CHECK)
     # npm run build => to build product to folder /build (for production).
 Goes to folder /dist, not /build!!!!

     NB: after {npm run build}, just like in React, u have to go /dist/index.html and replace all {/static} to {{static}}, otherwise it won't run
+    #If image does not load in production (i.e if u use Vue standalone and run /dist/index.html) => go /dist/static/js/app.0c92b9222d87befdbadb.js => find the image in code and repalce =>
+	     t.exports=s.p+"static/img/loader-black.bb533f7.gif"  to   t.exports="static/img/loader-black.bb533f7.gif"